High-dimensional regression with outcomes of mixed-type using the multivariate spike-and-slab LASSO

-To complement support recovery, we also assess each method's predictive performance on held-out test data, using metrics that are model-agnostic and naturally comparable.
-Specifically, we considered regression-function error (\texttt{RFE}), predictive root mean square error (\texttt{RMSE}) averaged over the continuous outcomes, and the mean area under the ROC curve (\texttt{AUC}) for the binary outcomes.
-For a test sample of size $n/2$, to calculate \texttt{RFE}, we first evaluated the true conditional means $\E[\bm{Y}|\bm{X}]$ at test covariate values using the true parameters and compared these with the estimates provided by each method, taking the average vector $\ell_2$ norm between predicted and true conditional means.
-The predictive \texttt{RMSE} was computed by first generating new test outcomes from the true model and, for each method, generating corresponding predictions using samples from its fitted model and then comparing these predicted values to the true test outcomes, while \texttt{AUC} was obtained by comparing the predicted probabilities to the observed binary outcomes.
+\texttt{mixed-mSSL}, \texttt{sepSSL}, and \texttt{sepglm} return estimates of the matrix $\bm{B}$ from our latent variable model.
+Because \texttt{mt-MBSP} models binary outcomes with a logistic link, the scale and interpretation of its corresponding matrix of regression coefficients differ from those for our $\bm{B}.$ Due to these differences, we do not present parameter estimation errors.
+Instead, we only report support recovery metrics (e.g., sensitivity, specificity, precision, and accuracy) for recovering $\bm{B}$'s and $\Omega$'s supports, which are scale-invariant.
+We also evaluated predictive performance on a held-out test set of size $n/2$: regression-function error (\texttt{RFE}), predictive root mean square error (\texttt{RMSE}; averaged over continuous outcomes), and the average area under the receiver operator characteristic curve (\texttt{AUC}; binary outcomes). \texttt{RFE} is the average $\ell_2$ distance between the true conditional means $\E[\bm Y \vert \bm X]$ (computed at test covariates under the true parameters) and each method’s predicted means.
+Predictive \texttt{RMSE} is obtained by simulating test outcomes from the true model, generating predictions from each fitted model, and comparing them to the realized test responses. \texttt{AUC} compares predicted probabilities with binary outcomes simulated from the true data-generating process.

-\Cref{table:p200q4unif} summarizes estimation and predictive performance for different covariance structures with $(n,p,q)=(200,500,4)$ under the signal setting $\mathcal{U}[-5,5]$.
-The best results achieved by the method(s) for each scenario are bold-faced.
-Across all scenarios, \texttt{mixed-mSSL} consistently delivered superior predictive performance, achieving the lowest regression-function error (\texttt{RFE}), predictive root mean square error (\texttt{RMSE}), and the highest area under the ROC curve (\texttt{AUC}).
-Notably, while \texttt{sepglm} exhibited the highest sensitivity (\texttt{SEN}), it frequently had lower specificity (\texttt{SPEC}) and accuracy (\texttt{ACC}) compared to \texttt{mixed-mSSL} and \texttt{mt-MBSP}.
-The latter two methods, particularly \texttt{mt-MBSP}, consistently showed high \texttt{SPEC} and precision (\texttt{PREC}), suggesting conservative but reliable detection of true signals. \texttt{sepSSL} generally provided fast computations but was marked by lower \texttt{PREC} and \texttt{SPEC}, indicating a tendency toward higher false-positive identifications.
-The high precision of \texttt{mt-MBSP} is expected given its very low sensitivity, leading to fewer false positives.